 These numbers are adjusted annually by HHS, in the Notice of Benefit and Payment Parameters applicable to the following year’s plan designs (here are the 2021 rules).

-If you earn $22,000 per year, you’re under 200 percent of the poverty level, which means your out-of-pocket maximum will be capped at $2,850 in 2021, as long as you select a Silver plan in the exchange when your coverage under your parents’ plan expires.
-In addition, your plan will have an actuarial value of 87 percent, which is better than a Gold plan and nearly as good as a Platinum plan – but for the price of a Silver plan.
+If you earn $22,000 per year, you’re under 200% of the poverty level, which means your out-of-pocket maximum will be capped at no more than $2,850 in 2021, as long as you select a Silver plan in the exchange when your coverage under your parents’ plan expires.
+In addition, your plan will have an actuarial value of 87%, which is better than a Gold plan and nearly as good as a Platinum plan – but for the price of a Silver plan.

 The increased actuarial value means your plan will provide you with better coverage right from the start, for things like your deductible and copays, even if you don’t end up having medical expenses that are substantial enough to hit the out-of-pocket maximum during the year.

 If you buy a Bronze plan instead, you’ll pay less in premiums (and you might find that you pay nothing at all in premiums), but you’ll be on the hook for the full out-of-pocket exposure that comes with Bronze plans.
 As long as you buy a Silver plan, your cost-sharing subsidies will be incorporated in the plan based on your income.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.